-For $\pmi$ scores, a pattern similar to the monolingual setup holds for the multilingual language models.
-Words associated with female politicians often relate to their appearance and social characteristics such as \textit{beautiful} and \textit{sweet} (prevalent for English, French and Chinese) or \textit{attentive} (in Russian).

-On the other hand, male politicians are described by as \textit{knowledgeable}, \textit{serious}, or (in Arabic) \textit{prophetic}.
-Again, we are not able to detect any patterns in words generated around politicians of gender category `other', where generated words vary from \textit{similar} and \textit{common} (as in French and Russian) or \textit{angry} and \textit{unique} (as in Chinese).
+For $\pmi$ scores, a pattern similar to the monolingual setup holds.
+Words associated with female politicians often relate to their appearance and social characteristics such as \textit{beautiful} and \textit{sweet} (prevalent for English, French, and Chinese) or \textit{attentive} (in Russian), whereas male politicians are described as \textit{knowledgeable}, \textit{serious}, or (in Arabic) \textit{prophetic}.
+Again, we were not able to detect any patterns in words generated around politicians of non-binary gender, where generated words vary from \textit{similar} and \textit{common} (as in French and Russian) or \textit{angry} and \textit{unique} (as in Chinese).

-The results of the latent-variable model confirm the previous findings and are consistent with the results for monolingual models (for an example, see Table \ref{tab:adj-deviation-spanish} for Spanish).
+The results of the latent-variable model confirm the previous findings (for an example, see \Cref{tab:adj-deviation-spanish} for Spanish).
+Some of the more male-skewed words such as \textit{dead}, and \textit{designated} are still often associated with female politicians given the relatively low deviation scores.
 Words of positive sentiment used to describe male politicians are often \textit{successful} (Arabic), or \textit{rich} (Arabic, Russian).
-In a negative context, male politicians are described as \textit{difficult} (Chinese and Russian) or \textit{serious} (prevalent in French and Hindi) and the associated verbs are \textit{sentence} (in Chinese) and \textit{arrest} (in Russian).
+In a negative context, male politicians are described as \textit{difficult} (Chinese and Russian) or \textit{serious} (prevalent in French and Hindi), and the associated verbs are \textit{sentence} (in Chinese) and \textit{arrest} (in Russian).
 Notably, words generated in Russian have a strong negative connotation such as \textit{criminal} and \textit{evil}.
 Positive words associated with female politicians are mostly related to their appearance, while there is no such pattern for words of negative sentiment.